- Course number

 - 0-59, F

 Students may discuss the homework and projects with other students in the class, the course staff, and the Piazza online forum.
 Assistance must be limited to discussion of the problem and sketching general approaches to a solution.
 Each student must separately write out and/or code his or her own solutions to assignments.
 You must list the names of anyone in the class with whom you discussed your assignment in your assignment submission.
-Do not share your code with others in the class or let other students look at your code–that is considered academic dishonesty.
+Do not share your code with others in the class or let other students look at your code–that is considered academic dishonesty (of course you can share code with your project partner for assignments that allow project groups of 2 students).
 Do not post portions of your solutions to the homeworks and projects to Piazza when asking questions.

 If you use GitHub.com, BitBucket, or any other cloud-hosted source code repository, you must ensure that it is not readable by anyone other than you (and/or your project partner for the projects).
 To help facilitate this, we will make available a “classroom” version of GitHub that you can optionally use that is free and defaults to private mode.